Small gaps between primes

 \section{\texorpdfstring{Smooth choice of $y$}{Smooth choice of y}}

 We now choose suitable values for our $y$ variables, and complete the proof of Proposition \ref{prpstn:MainProp}.

-We first give some comments to motivate our choice of the $y$ variables.
-We do not aim for full rigor, but wish to give the reader some explanation for our choice.
+We first give some comments to motivate our choice of the $y$ variables, which we believe should be close to optimal.
 We wish to choose $y$ so as to maximize the ratio of the main terms of $S_2$ and $S_1$.
 If we use Lagrangian multipliers to maximize this ratio (treating all error terms as zero) we arrive at the condition that

 for some fixed constant $\lambda$.
 The $y$ terms are supported on integers free of small prime factors, and for most integers $r$ free of small prime factors we have $g(r)\approx\phi(r)\approx r$, and so the above condition reduces to